zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-php/1/_index.md

 ## 1. Install PHP

-Recall that our Apache recipe looks like this.
+Recall that your Apache recipe looks like this.

 ```ruby
 # ~/chef-repo/cookbooks/web_application/recipes/webserver.rb